Gyanyna20/One-Page-Website/README.md

-# One-Page-Website
+# One Page Website

-One page website
+One page website was created as part of HTML course assignment